FityatulhaqRosyidi/CTF-Archive/README.md

 # CTF-Archive
-Collection of CTF Challenges from National and International CTF Competition
+Archive of CTF Challenges from National and International CTF Competition